 New music is big but necessary work for the brain.
 When we have enough strength and energy, when we are not tired – the brain loves something new.
 If we are tired, then we want to hear a friendly rhythm.

 Playing difficult music – jazz, classics – is like reading a complex philosophical treatise.
 It’s a job for the brain – to catch incomprehensible moves, meanings, hints.
 Such a hearing requires the interaction of different brain areas with each other.
 The more complex the tune, the more brain areas are involved.
 More energy is consumed.
 However, it is useful because it facilitates new connections in the brain.

-Listening to music during buy college term paper classes by college students empowers them to reveal a higher rate of cognitive abilities.
+Listening to music during classes by college students empowers them to reveal a higher rate of cognitive abilities.
 It is fascinating how their academic performance may be increased after listening to a simple or complex rhythmic composition.